How to Install and Use Portainer to Manage Docker Containers

 You should receive a message that the connection was successful.
 To return to the Portainer’s dashboard, click on the logo in the upper left corner.

-Connect Portainer to remote Docker environment.
+Connect Portainer to a remote Docker environment.

-Connect Portainer to remote Docker environment.
+Connect Portainer to a remote Docker environment.

 The newly added remote Docker environment is now on the list of available ones.
 Click on it.